Jacksonville vs San Antonio

 Jacksonville

-2.1%–2.5% of assessed value (varies by taxing district)🏢 Major Employers
+2.1%–2.5% of assessed value (varies by county/district within MSA)🏢 Major Employers

 Jacksonville

-- Naval Air Station Jacksonville / U.S. Navy (military/defense)
+- Naval Air Station Jacksonville / U.S. Navy (military & defense)

 - Mayo Clinic Florida (healthcare)